Although Daasity is a trusted data solution used by thousands of consumer brands, reporters didn’t know them or the wins that come from clean data

 Knowing that Daasity has its finger on the pulse of data warehousing, we highlighted a trend amongst consumer brands that generated a Digiday feature story filled with multiple quotes from Daasity’s CEO, Dan LeBlanc.

-When Forberger Communications was “handed” a happy customer, we secured this interview in a critical online retail trade publication, Retail TouchPoints, which called out Daasity as the brand’s partner.
+When Forberger Communications was “handed” a happy customer, we secured this interview in a critical online retail trade publication for Daasity, Retail TouchPoints, which mentioned Daasity was the brand’s partner.
 Our favorite quote from the customer is, “we just couldn’t have done this before [Daasity] existed.”